thegetty/digpublishing-guide/github-tryit.md

 - final-proofread
 - alternative-page-order-and-intro

 Creating a branch is different than cloning the repository.
 Cloning the repository creates a second set of files that are synched together so that a change in one set is copied to the other.
 Branching a repository only creates an alternate version of the same files, where a change is one version has no effect on the other.

 A branch lives side by side other branches in the repository.
 Or rather, they live on top of one another.
 When you look at your local copy of the repository, you will only ever see one set of files, no matter how many branches there are.
 GitHub Desktop and GitHub.com both tell you what branch you’re in currently, and what other branches are included in the repository.
 When you switch branches, GitHub switches your view of the files, showing you only the files and versions of files that are part of that branch.
 When working in your local copy, and when making commits, you’ll always want to double check you’re in the branch you want to be in.

-### Reverting Changes